Builtins

 This topic is meant to document builtins in Pile

 A builtin is an operation that is built into Pile's interpreter.
+Generally they are more complex compared to the standard operations (like +, -, ?).
 Builtins can have various use cases and help the developer to create programs with basic features.

 I/O